rgeissen/trusted-data-agent/README.md

 For more advanced orchestration and scheduling, the Trusted Data Agent also integrates with Apache Airflow.
 You can find detailed documentation and example DAGs in the [Airflow Integration Guide (docs/Airflow/Airflow.md)](docs/Airflow/Airflow.md).

+For visual workflow construction and no-code/low-code integration, the agent provides example flows for the Flowise UI.
+These can be found in the [Flowise Integration Guide (docs/Flowise/Flowise.md)](docs/Flowise/Flowise.md).

 **Step 4: Real-Time Monitoring of REST-driven Workflows**

 A key feature of the platform is the ability to monitor REST-initiated tasks in real-time through the UI.
 When a workflow is triggered via the API, the UI (if viewing the corresponding session) will display: